mikeCenters/NumberTextField/README.md

     - Inserting still works.
     - This does not break the text field; however, the cursor retaining the position is necessary.

-#### Access Control
-- The package needs to be scanned for access control of stuctures and classes prior to major release.

-#### ViewRep.UpdateUI
-- Will require a catch to check for changes prior to calling the updateText() method.
-    - At current, UpdateText() is called twice on every change.
-        - The way updating UITextField.text is designed, the value is formatted and assigned to the text field.

-- A resolution to this would be: When the onChange delegate event is called:
-    - Update the text first with proper formatting, then assign the value.
-    - When the updateUIView method is called, check for changes in the value and text before calling the updateText() method.

-- updateUIView is required to assign the initial text and update the text field when external changes in value occur.

 ```swift
 func updateUIView(_ uiView: UITextField, context: UIViewRepresentableContext<NumberTextFieldViewRep>) {
     // Insert a check for change in uiView.text